 The goal is to create a working application.
 The method is to come up with an idea, make up a plan to execute it, calculate the measures of the product carefully, include the calculated numbers/measures into the 3D printer and get the result.
 Did it comprehend with project-idea and –plan?
 Did it actually work?
 If not what went wrong?
 Where in the calculation are the errors?
 More ideas of authentic learning and mathematics will be presented in part 3.

 Bringing Museum Artefact to the classroom

-According to the Horizon Report 3D printing will be a teaching-tool that will be integrated in many classrooms the coming years.
+According to the Horizon Report, 3D printing will be a teaching tool that will be integrated into many classrooms in the coming years.
 The Greek company Museotechniki has acknowledged this development with its award-winning project: Museofabber (www.museofabber.com).
 The project aims to open up museums to make it possible for schools to print 3D-artefacts of historical objects from their collections.
 This is a very interesting hands-on-service, which also could be useful for other fields of education than History, like Math in terms of geometry and age calculations etc.

 More info and presentation of 3D-printing